kristiansyrjanen/billystat/README.md

 	# Try it with:
 	# ./darknet imtest data/eagle.jpg

+#### Installing Nextcloud for cloud-storage with docker-compose

+We decided to use docker-compose to create a container that runs Nextcloud so that we could easily share our training material (pictures/video).

+	cd
+	mkdir nextcloud
+	nano nextcloud/docker-compose.yml

+We need a docker-compose.yml that looks like this,

+	version: '3'

+	volumes:
+	  nextcloud:
+	  db:

+	services:
+	  db:
+	    image: mariadb
+	    command: --transaction-isolation=READ-COMMITTED --binlog-format=ROW
+	    restart: always
+	    volumes:
+	      - db:/var/lib/mysql
+	    environment:
+	      - MYSQL_ROOT_PASSWORD=password
+	      - MYSQL_PASSWORD=password
+	      - MYSQL_DATABASE=nextcloud
+	      - MYSQL_USER=username

+	  app:
+	    image: nextcloud
+	    ports:
+	      - 8080:80
+	    links:
+	      - db
+	    volumes:
+	      - nextcloud:/var/www/html
+	    restart: always

+Then just run docker-compose,

+	sudo docker-compose up -d

+Now we have Nextcloud running on our project-machine.

 ### Training your neural networks

 #### Creating training material

 #### Resizing images

-To resize the images to a smaller size we made a script thadoes it for us, let's call it *resize.sh*:
+To resize the images to a smaller size we made a script that does it for us, let's call it *resize.sh*:

 	FOLDER="/path/to/images"